tlaroy/crafting-gathering/README.md

 # Crafting and Gathering
-Crafting and Gathering to DND 5e.
+Crafting and Gathering for DND 5e.

 Dependencies.
 * Foundry 10.291